InspiryThemes/realhomes-docs/docs/wpml-string-translation.md

 # String Translation

-You can translate a string that does not exist in post, pages and taxonomies using WPML → String Translation section.
+You can translate a string that does not exist in post, pages and taxonomies using **Dashboard → WPML → String Translation** section.

 ### String Translation Example